westarete/artfully_app/README.md

 ## Running Locally

-If you intend to do any custom development or testing, go ahead and set up Artfully locally on your machine.
+If you intend to do any custom development or testing, go ahead and set up Artful.ly OSE locally on your machine.
 If you have no interest in this, feel free to skip ahead to Deployment to Heroku

 Open a rails console and run